zytedata/python-zyte-api/README.rst

 Use the command-line client
 ---------------------------

-Then you can :ref:`use the zyte-api command-line client <command_line>` to send Zyte API requests.
+Then you can use the zyte-api command-line client to send Zyte API requests.
 First create a text file with a list of URLs:

 .. code-block:: none
     :caption: url-list.txt